12.4 Official-Source Checklist and Policy Questions

 Test Your Knowledge

-Why should candidates keep public facts separate from local policy guidance?
+Why keep public facts and local policy guidance clearly separated in your notes?

 A